-- For advice, contact a Poisons Information Centre or a doctor at once. - Urgent hospital treatment is likely to be needed. - If swallowed do NOT induce vomiting - If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.
+- ▶ For advice, contact a Poisons Information Centre or a doctor at once. - Urgent hospital treatment is likely to be needed. - vallowed do NOT induce vomiting - If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration. - Observe the patient carefully.